CharlyReux/evolvable-by-design-tutorial/tutorial.md

 The documentation can be found [here](https://github.com/evolvable-by-design/pivo/tree/master/packages/pivo)

-In order for the library to work, we need an enhanced openApi specification file that leverages semantic annotations, that is provided in each of the backends at the `/openapi.yml` endpoint.
+In order for the library to work, we need an enhanced openApi specification file that leverages semantic annotations, that is provided in each of the backends at the `/openapi.json` endpoint(http://localhost:3000/openapi.json) .

 #### Setting up Pivo in our application

->*Note:*Some of the changes are made simpler for the sake of readability of this tutorial.
+>*Note:* Some of the changes are made simpler for the sake of readability of this tutorial.

 First, we will start by setting up our UserService to use the library, in App.tsx, make the following changes :
 ```tsx